Norman B. Judd

-Norman Buel Judd (January 10, 1815 – November 11, 1878) was a U.S. Representative from Illinois, and the grandfather of U.S. Representative Norman Judd Gould of New York.
+Norman Buel Judd (January 10, 1815 – November 11, 1878) was a U.S. representative from Illinois, and the grandfather of Norman Judd Gould, a U.S. representative from New York.

+Life and career

 Born January 10, 1815, in Rome, New York, son of Norman Judd and Catherine Van der Heyden.
 He received a liberal schooling.
 He studied law.
 He was admitted to the bar in 1836 and commenced practice in his hometown.

-He moved to Chicago, Illinois, in 1836 and continued the practice of his profession.
-He served as city attorney 1837–1839.
-He served as a member of the Illinois Senate from 1844 to 1860.
-He served as delegate to the 1860 Republican National Convention.
-He was appointed Minister Plenipotentiary to the Kingdom of Prussia by President Abraham Lincoln on March 6, 1861, and served until 1865.
+Judd moved to Chicago in 1836 and continued to practice law.
+He served as city attorney from 1837 to 1839, and wasva member of the Illinois Senate from 1844 to 1860.
+He served as delegate to the 1860 Republican National Convention, where was one of the team which worked to win the nomination for Abraham Lincoln.
+He was appointed Minister Plenipotentiary to the Kingdom of Prussia by President Lincoln on March 6, 1861, and served until 1865.

 Judd was elected as a Republican to the Fortieth and Forty-first Congresses (March 4, 1867 – March 3, 1871).
 He declined to be a candidate for reelection in 1870.
 He was appointed collector at the port of Chicago by President Ulysses S. Grant on December 5, 1872, and served until his death.

+Personal life and death

-He married Adaline Rossiter on November 27, 1844, in Cook County, Illinois.
+Judd married Adaline Rossiter on November 27, 1844, in Cook County, Illinois.
 She was the daughter of Newton Rossiter and Maria Gilbert.
 She was born February 11, 1821, in Torrington, Connecticut, and died December 19, 1904, in Seneca Falls, New York.
 They had five children: Frank Rossiter, Norman Rossiter, Julia Seammon, Mary Mitchell and Edward James Judd.

-Norman Judd died November 11, 1878, in Chicago, Illinois at age 63.
+Judd died November 11, 1878, in Chicago at age 63.
 He was interred in Graceland Cemetery.